itsupera/youtube_time_tracking/README.md

 ![How to export 2](how_to_export2.png)

-For "History", make sure you select "JSON" instead of the default "HTML".
+For "History" entry, make sure you select "JSON" instead of the default "HTML".

 ![How to export 3](how_to_export3.png)